GaurangSharma18/Multi-label-Annotation/README.md

 ## Augmentation

-Run the annotation script to automatically augment a dataset using albumentation.
+Run the below script to automatically augment a dataset using albumentation library.
+Add or remove transforms using the augmentation text file.
+IT you wish to create masks as well, please use our jupyter notebook.

 ```
-python scripts/pipelineNotebook.py
+python scripts/augmentationScript.py
 ```

 Here are the list of arguments required for successful augmentation.